 - Precision F-Strike: "Yeah, they were just two fucks in lust" in "Meet Me in the Bathroom".

-- Something Completely Different: The final track on Comedown Machine, "Call It Fate, Call It Karma".
-NME described it well in a track-by-track guide of the album.
+- Retraux: Also doubling as Something Completely Different, the final track on Comedown Machine, "Call It Fate, Call It Karma".
+Well-described in an NME track-by-track guide of the album:

 "...it's also got an eerie, last-foxtrot-at-the-Overlook-Hotel thing going on, with a plonking bass piano motif, gooey Alvino Rey guitar and a wax-cylinder crackle running throughout.
 It sounds like it's been beamed in from the 1940s.
 Which is not something I thought I'd ever say about a Strokes song, but there you go."